gboleda/gboleda.github.io/faq/children-as-a-scientist.md

 ***Yet there are people who have children and are researchers.
 So it must be possible.
 How?***

 Well, in my view, it's the result of a willful suspension of straight thinking.
 To have children as working parents, one must undergo a period of craziness.
-It's never a good time to have them --not in ours, not in other professions.
+It's never a good time to have them ---not in ours, not in other professions.
 So you need to close your eyes and listen to your heart and simply go ahead with it.
 And once the baby is there, well, you find a way, because you have to.

 ***Erm, sorry, but that doesn't sound too good.***